amoghmc/data_scraper_for_reddit/README.md

 1. Go to [Reddit](https://www.reddit.com/prefs/apps) to create a free API app
 2. Select a name such as "dataScraper"
 3. Select "script"
-4. Leave description and about url as blank
+4. Leave the description and about URL as blank
-5. Use http://localhost:8080 for your redirect url
+5. Use http://localhost:8080 for your redirect URL
-6. Create app
+6. Create the app
 7. Next download the latest jar file from [Releases](https://github.com/amoghmc/dataScraper/releases)
 8. Move the jar file to a new folder
 9. Run using the following command using the terminal,
    ```sh
    java -jar RedditDataScraper-[VERSION].jar
    ```
 10. Click on "Register a new account"
 11. Enter your details and use client_id and client_secret from your API app
 12. For more details visit [Oauth2](https://github.com/reddit-archive/reddit/wiki/oauth2)
 <p align="right">(<a href="#top">back to top</a>)</p>